CaringBridge Staff | 01.06.21

 What Are Your Tips?

 If you have experience entertaining children in a hospital or another healthcare setting, what are your tips?
 Please share your thoughts and advice in the comments below!
+If you are a parent or caregiver to a child with cancer, CaringBridge invites you to join our public community on The Mighty to find support, connection and resources from those on a similar family cancer journey.

 Please note: Hospital guidelines may differ regarding what items you can and cannot bring.
 Please check your hospital’s policy beforehand.